Want to boost your brain power right now? Get into a positive mood!

 According to research, a good mood improves working memory and decision making.
 That's the conclusion of studies that looked at how mood affects brain power.

-"Working memory" is the short-term memory you use when learning new information and solving problems.
+"Working memory" is the type of memory you use when learning new information and solving problems.
 Working memory itself is located in the prefrontal cortex, part of the brain behind your forehead.

 To induce a positive mood, researchers in this study gave participants a small bag of candy and a Thank You card when they arrived.
 To keep the participants in a good mood, the computer they used displayed a cheery wallpaper of smiling suns on a sky-blue background.